suruliraajan/react-study-guide/README.md

 - Creating a React + Next.js (App Router) Project with Docker for Dev & Production [https://www.youtube.com/watch?v=3ZYjRvtK1Hs]
 - React Server Components [https://www.youtube.com/watch?v=C84YEp-8-hI]
 - Next.js, React Router, TanStack: When To Use Each [https://thenewstack.io/next-js-react-router-tanstack-when-to-use-each/]
+- How to Embed a DOCX Editor in a Web Page Using React [https://www.syncfusion.com/blogs/post/embed-docx-editor-in-web-page]